 Composition of the Honor Board:

-- The eleven-member Honor Board is composed of six students, four faculty members, and the Associate Academic Dean who serves as the Chair of the Board.
+- The eleven-member Honor Board is composed of six students, four faculty members, and the Associate Vice President for Academic Affairs who serves as the Chair of the Board.
 All have voting privileges except for the Chair of the Board.

 - Student members, two each from the sophomore, junior and senior classes, serve one-year renewable terms.
 Students apply for Honor Board membership in the spring semester.
 The current Honor Board will select student members following a review of applications and conducting interviews.